-Canyonlands National Park is one of 5 parks located in Utah, and the only one we hadn’t been to before this year.
+Canyonlands National Park is one of 5 National Parks located in Utah, and the only one we hadn’t been to multiple times.
 The park is divided into three sections.
 Island in the Sky is the most popular and it is located on the north end.
 The Needles district is located on the southeast end, and the two sides do not have access to one another.
 The southwest side is called The Maze, and is undeveloped for serious backpackers and campers.
-(Check out our page called Canyonlands Hikes for Kids.)

-The visitor’s center at Island in the Sky is small, but they do ranger talks, the junior ranger program, and they have a few small displays and a gift shop.
-(All the bathrooms in the park are pit toilets, so don’t plan on flushing anything porcelain while your in the park.)
-The rangers helped us a find a few hikes and all the essential turnouts for our three boys ages 1-7 years old.
+The visitor’s center at Island in the Sky is small, but they have a few small displays and a gift shop.
+The rangers offer great ranger talks and we made sure to participate in the junior ranger program.
+All the bathrooms in the park are pit toilets, so don’t plan on flushing anything porcelain while you’re visiting.
+The rangers helped us find a few hikes and all the essential turnouts for our three boys ages 1-7 years old.

-This section of the park is shaped like a giant Y with the visitor’s center on the upper right arm.
-As we drove down to the junction, we passed a few pullouts that look down into the canyon lands that this park is named for.
-The first hike we stopped for was called Mesa Arch.
+Our first stop in Canyonlands was Mesa Arch.
 Our 1 year-old did this entire half mile hike with very little help.
 The trail ascends to the rim up some shallow stairs and comes to the edge of the canyon.
 An arch, different from those in Arches stands at the edge.
 Getting too close to the arch could be fatal as it drops hundreds of feet, so keep a hand on little ones.
 The arch looks fairly small at first, but it extends down the cliff pretty far.
-There are some great photo opportunities, just don’t lean backward!
+There are some great photo opportunities, and this was one of our favorite spots in the park.
 The trail loops back to the car, and the hike is really pretty.

 There is another short drive immediately across from Aztec Butte called the Green River Overlook.
 We stopped to look over, and it was very impressive.
 This is a necessary stop while you are in the park.